-3 Courses applying directly to the student's specializations and approved by the student's Graduate Committee may be included, even if they are offered from another area or by another department.
+Courses applying directly to the student's specializations and approved by the student's Graduate Committee may be included, even if they are offered from another area or by another department.
 The majority of hours must be from CSE.

-- 4 Students, in cooperation with their committee, can choose to do a directed project to replace some of these additional 12 hours.
-A directed project requires taking course CSE 8080 under the direction of the student's major professor or other member of the student's committee. - 5 A minimum of 15 credit hours of the courses in the program of study must be at the full graduate level (numbered 8000 or 9000).
+Students, in cooperation with their committee, can choose to do a directed project to replace some of these additional 12 hours.
+A directed project requires taking course CSE 8080 under the direction of the student's major professor or other member of the student's committee.